 But the question still remains…

-Beyond my motivational (and slightly esoteric) rant, what are the tactical steps you can take to cultivate your operator mentality?
+What are the tactical steps you can take to cultivate your operator mentality?
 What are the tangible action steps that you can use to start thinking, acting, and achieving like an operator?

 Glad you asked.